Overview of Install Hadoop

 Task 6: We will introduce some basic Hadoop File System commands and check their usages in the final task.
 We will see how a directory can be created within the Hadoop file system to list the content of a directory, its size in bytes.
 We will further see how to delete a specific directory and file.

 The following shows the results of each of the above tasks:

 A new virtual machine with a cenOS7 image has been configured to run Apache Hadoop.
 Figure 1 shows how CenOS 7 image was configured in the Virtual machine.
 Figure 1.2 shows the JAVA environment variable configuration within .bash_rc.

 Result of Task 2

-Figure 2 shows the task carried out in order to extract the Hadoop 2.7.4 package in to opt folder.
+Figure 2 shows the task carried out to extract the Hadoop 2.7.4 package into the opt folder.